saminoorsyed/algorithmStudy/arrays/arrayProblemTechniques.md

         iterate from the end of the list to the beginning, keeping track of the max value so far encountered store the current element, replace it with the max value and then compare the stored value with the max value replace value it the stored value is larger
+    2) zig zag: given a string, convert it to a ,matrix that represents a zig zag pattern of the letters first create a list of strings, one string for each row now you need two methods, one to place letters when zigging and one to place letters when zagging define your mod as the number of rows + rows -2. rows is for the zig and rows-2 is for the zag. if index % mod is less than rows, you are zigging, otherwise you are zagging. for the zig, just place it in the string represented by index % mod for the zag, place the letter in the string represented by the mod value - (index % mod) concat all the lists and return

 # PassThrough twice
     1) Array product except Self: